 - Password: Create a password that only you and your recipients(s) will know.
 The recipient will use this password to access your message.

-- Personal message: This will appear in the recipient's inbox unencrypted.
+- Personal message (optional): This will appear in the recipient's inbox unencrypted.
 It's a good place to send a hint or to let them know where to locate the password

 - Email Notification language: English or German

-- When your recipient replies on a Password-Protected-Message, the answer will also be encrypted.
+6. When your recipient replies to a Password-Protected-Message, the answer is also encrypted.